 diplomatic community have been ongoing regarding responsibilities for reconstruction programs and the effectiveness of aid implementation.
 Serious criticisms have mounted over the past six months regarding all aspects of the reconstruction effort.

-The Role of the United Nations
+U.N.
+Resolution and the Role of the United Nations